void-linux/void-docs/src/installation/guides/fde.md

 /dev/sda1	/boot/efi	vfat	defaults	0	0
 ```

-Next, configure `grub` to be able to unlock the filesystem.
-Add the following
+Next, configure GRUB to be able to unlock the filesystem.
+Add the following line
-line to `/etc/default/grub`:
+to `/etc/default/grub`:

 ```
 GRUB_ENABLE_CRYPTODISK=y